tnobody/testcafe-ubuntu-xfce/README.md

 - 5901: For VNC clients
 - 6901: For browserbased VNC-Webview

+To access this views the password: `vncpassword` is required.

 `/testcafe` is the Workingdirectory where you should mount your testfiles.